martinosorb/machine-learning-novice/_episodes/05-dimensionality-reduction.md

 > The AstroML package has an [example](https://www.astroml.org/book_figures/chapter7/fig_S_manifold_PCA.html#book-fig-chapter7-fig-s-manifold-pca)
 > where principle components analysis can destroy nonlinear
 > structure, and shows that other methods can be better.
-> It uses an S-curve as a dataset
+> It uses an S-curve as a dataset.
 >
 > ~~~
 > num_points = 1500